dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 `permission denied for database`.
 The connection needs a password, or `password is required`.
 And the initial copy then fails with `role "migrator" cannot SET ROLE to "postgres"` until the subscription owner owns the tables.
-All three are 16 behaviour, and each is a security feature, but none was in the way I expected.
+All three are Postgres 16 behaviour, and each is a security feature, but none was in the way I expected.

 ### Or just `pg_upgrade`

+`pg_upgrade --link` has been there since 9.0, so the in-place route is not new.
-17 changed the picture for the in-place route.
-I upgraded a 17 cluster to 18 with `pg_upgrade --link`:
+What Postgres 17 added is that `pg_upgrade` carries the logical replication state across: its release notes say it migrates valid logical slots and subscriptions, and that this only works when the *old* cluster is version 17 or later.
+I upgraded a Postgres 17 cluster to 18 with `pg_upgrade --link`:

 - A **subscriber** keeps its subscription, the state of each table, and its origin position, and stays enabled.